n., plural: fragmentations

 Below is the video depicting the occurrence of fragmentation in plants and its importance to them.

-Fragmentation in Animals
+Fragmentation in animals

 Fragmentation is observed in many coral colonies.
 Both hard corals and soft corals can be fragmented easily.
 Similarly, breeds like Montipora, Acropora, Pocillopora, Euphyllia, and Caulastrea are capable of fragmentation.
 Many marine anemones reproduce themselves via the process of splitting or fragmentation.
-Other examples of animal fragmentation are those of starfish and Planaria, which have been elaborated in the previous sections.
+Other examples of animal fragmentation are those of starfish and Planaria, which have been elaborated on in the previous sections.
 (Ref.
 5)

 Fragmentation in Cell and Molecular Biology: Definition and Biological Importance

 Let’s take a look at the cellular level of the reproductive fragmentation process.
 DNA cloning refers to the duplication of the DNA molecules — the creation of an exact copy or a “clone” of DNA, especially for asexual reproduction.
 Through natural means, an organism creates identical DNA molecules for its “clone” (offspring).
-The word cloning here refers to the fact that the reproduced individuals exhibit identical DNA to that of its ancestor.
+The word cloning here refers to the fact that the reproduced individuals exhibit identical DNA to that of their ancestors.
 This occurs at fragmentation.
 However, it is not an exclusive process as DNA cloning occurs in other forms of asexual reproduction as well, such as binary fission.
 Thus, DNA cloning is an important cellular process in asexual reproduction.

 DNA cloning can be achieved both naturally as well as via artificial methods.
 Researchers made use of this process in laboratories for research and experimental studies.
 They came up with the so-called “DNA fragmentation” procedure, which is a molecular genetic technique that allows them to cleave and clone specific DNA fragments from an organism’s genome via recombinant DNA technology.